Arbala-Security/Edegscan-AzureSentinel-Integration/README.md

 If you wish to have constant polling for new data, perform the following steps on each logic app:

-First, let's add the duplicate checking actions to our logic app.
+First we’ll add the duplicate checking actions to our logic app.

 Edit the logic app and add a new action below the Initialize Variable action.